-First, we begin by commenting on the nature of the time-resolved autodetachment signals observed in our TRPES studies.
-Fig. 1 shows that autodetachment signal occurs in the 4.74 eV single-photon PES of Γ ·U·H2O,31 and therefore clearly arises from a one-photon (pump-only) process.
+This section considers the nature of the time-resolved autodetachment signals observed in our TRPES studies.
+Fig. 1 shows that autodetachment signal occurs in the 4.74 eV single-photon PES of Γ ·U·H2O,32 and therefore clearly arises from a one-photon (pump-only) process.
 As seen in Figs. 2 and 4, the autodetachment signal exhibits considerable intensity at all times, including negative times where the probe pulse precedes the pump pulse.
-Therefore, the normalized, time-resolved signals in Fig. 6 reflect that the autodetachment intensity exhibits little to no decrease below its intensity level at negative times.
+Therefore, the normalized, timeresolved signals in Fig. 6 show that the autodetachment intensity exhibits little to no decrease below its intensity level at negative times.
 At positive probe pulse arrival times, the autodetachment signal is found to rise in intensity within 11.3 ps and then decay in approximately 285 ps.
-It is important to note that our experiment does not directly measure time-resolved autodetachment dynamics since the autodetachment electron signal is generated spontaneously and not by the probe pulse.
+Note that our experiment does not directly measure time-resolved autodetachment dynamics since the autodetachment electron signal is generated spontaneously and not by the probe pulse.
 Instead, the observed time-dependent integrated intensities associated with autodetachment signal arise from probe-based interactions that affect the amount of autodetachment signal that is detected for a given probe arrival time.

-Our work on both $\Gamma \cdot U \cdot H_2O$ and $\Gamma \cdot U$ clusters has measured autodetachment arising from near-VDE photoexcitation,^{22, 31} as well as from photoexcitation in the region of the base-centered π - π transition (shown for both $\Gamma \cdot U \cdot H_2O$ and $\Gamma \cdot U$ in Fig. 7c).^{20, 21, 25} Each of these past studies, regardless of photoexcitation energy, has shown autodetachment that exhibits depletion at t0 followed by recovery to or beyond its initial intensity.
-Near-VDE photoexcitation in both clusters yields autodetachment signal that appears to at least qualitatively mirror the respective TNI dynamics; an example for $\Gamma \cdot U \cdot H_2O$ near-VDE pump autodetachment signal is shown in Fig. S1.
-Concomitant autodetachment signal depletion and recovery at t0 with time constants that mirror the TNI appearance and fast decay indicates that the probe pulse at early times photodetaches the nascent TNI population that would otherwise decay to produce autodetachment signal in the absence of the probe.
+Let us compare our past measurements of autodetachment signal arising from $I^{-}N$ complexes to the results here for π - π photoexcited I-·U·H2O.
+Our work on both I-·U·H2O and I-U clusters has measured autodetachment arising from near-VDE photoexcitation,^{23, 32} as well as from photoexcitation in the region of the base-centered π - π transition (shown for both $I^- \cdot U \cdot H_2O$ and $I^- \cdot U$ in Fig. 7c).^{21, 22, 26} Each of these past studies, regardless of photoexcitation energy, has shown autodetachment that exhibits depletion at t0 followed by recovery to or beyond its initial intensity.
+Near-VDE photoexcitation in both clusters yields autodetachment signal that appears to at least qualitatively mirror the respective TNI dynamics; an example for I-·U·H2O near-VDE pump autodetachment signal is shown in Fig. S1.
+Concomitant autodetachment signal depletion and recovery at t_0 with time constants that mirror the TNI appearance and fast decay indicates that the probe pulse at early times photodetaches the nascent TNI population that would otherwise decay to produce autodetachment signal in the absence of the probe.
 At later times, the probe laser interacts with a decreased population of anions that have not already undergone autodetachment, so one expects less depletion of the autodetachment signal and eventually no depletion at all.
-Under these circumstances, the recovery of the autodetachment signal yields the lifetime of the autodetaching state.51
+Under these circumstances, the recovery of the autodetachment signal yields the lifetime of the autodetaching state.57

 In Fig. 7c, it can be seen that π - π photoexcitation for both Γ ·U·H2O and Γ ·U clusters yields an unexpected "overshoot" of the autodetachment intensity beyond the negative-time intensity in 10s of ps.
 The autodetachment intensity overshoot, therefore, is uniquely associated with the VB anion generated following π - π photoexcitation.
-Moreover, the similar autodetachment dynamics for Γ ·U and Γ ·U·H2O in contrast to those of π - π photoexcited Γ ·T clusters, which do not show any autodetachment intensity overshoot,21 suggest that the overshoot is also nucleobase-specific and likely related to the presence of the long-lived VB state.
+Moreover, the similar autodetachment dynamics for Γ ·U and Γ ·U·H2O stand in contrast to those of π - π photoexcited Γ ·T clusters, which do not show any autodetachment intensity overshoot,22 suggesting that the overshoot is also nucleobase-specific and likely related to the presence of the long-lived VB state.